top of page

 1.)
 Work backward.
 When constructing an entire story (high-level overview) identifying the ending is a recommended place to start.
 Why?
 This will ensure impactful points support the ending objective.
 This concept is relevant in a high-level overview outlining as well as chapter outlining.

 2.)
 Keep points short.
 In your first go-around of the outlining process, aim to document the main ideas as much as possible.
-The idea is to connect all the pieces together without too many details.
+The idea is to connect all the pieces without too many intricate details.
 If you dive into too many details at the start, it is easy to become distracted or lose focus.
-Once you have prepared your initial outline, you can elaborate on the details, but establishing core points first is key.
+Once you have prepared your initial outline, you can elaborate on the details, but establishing the Critical Key Chapter Moments is crucial to create the story flow.

 3.)
 Use multiple outline types as needed.
 There are many outline types an author can use to generate their ideas including clustering and the synopsis method to name a few.
 Some authors may find one approach may suit their needs while other authors may use more than one outline type depending on the topic.